Solid oak furniture inspired by Scandinavia

 Artur: Yes, it’s true.
 Question about the Scandinavian style in interiors is often asked.
 Associations, which come to my head as the first ones, are light colours, minimalism and a sense of space.
 Usually, there are only a few pieces of furniture; wardrobes and storage are hidden in the walls, and inside rooms, there are only necessary for functioning things.

-Furniture in the Scandinavian style are usually associated with furniture coming from one well-known Swedish brand.
-This means there are very practical, easy to construct at home and generally available in white or pinewood colours, or the second trend with furniture in a spirit of Art Déco style.
+Scandinavian-style furniture is usually associated with furniture coming from one well-known Swedish brand.
+This means there are very practical, easy to construct at home and generally available in white or pinewood colours or the second trend with furniture in a spirit of Art Déco style.

-Szwecjoblog: Do the Scandinavian style suit Polish interiors?
-Do you have any suggestion on how we could bring it up to our homes in a few simple steps?
+Szwecjoblog: Does the Scandinavian style suit Polish interiors?
+Do you have any suggestions on how we could bring it up to our homes in a few simple steps?

 Since the last year, nothing changed in our foundation ideas.
 Our idea is universal, and we strengthen it each day by taking on new projects and challenges for our brand SFD.